ComputeCanada/software-stack/doc/containers.md

 Once you have built the container image in your own account and tested it, open the pull request on our repository, and ask in #rsnt-software for it to be reviewed and merged.
 You can only build centrally after this step has happened.

-### Updating central recipes on the build-node
+### Updating central recipes on the build-nodes
-Staff members with the appropriate permissions can update a central clone of our `containers-recipes` repository on our build-node using the command
+Staff members with the appropriate permissions can update a central clone of our `containers-recipes` repository on our build-nodes using the command
 ```
 sudo -iu containeruser  pull_containers-recipes
 ```

 ### Building the image centrally
-Staff members with the appropriate permissions can build the container image to be stored under `/cvmfs/containers.computecanada.ca/content/containers/` on our build-node using the command
+Staff members with the appropriate permissions can build the container image to be stored under `/cvmfs/containers.computecanada.ca/content/containers/` on our build-nodes using the command
 ```
 sudo -iu containeruser build_container_image.sh <options>
 ```